jyeary/jyeary.github.io/_posts/2015-04-02-a-new-blog-site.md

 date: 2015-04-02 00:00:00+00:00
 title: A new Blogging Platform with Github Pages
 categories: jyeary
-tags:
-- web
+tags: web
-subclass: 'post tag-Web'
+subclass: 'post tag-web'
 ---
 I am looking at exporting my pages from Blogger to a platform where I can have more control over the layout.
 If this _endeavor_ works, I will look at moving my crown jewel from Blogger too.